git-merge-workshops/git-it-right/docs/2_Brushing_Up_Git_Commands.md

 # Add files in selective ways
 git add file_name1 file_name2

+# Restore changed file that was modified
+git restore file_name1

 # Add files to commit with a message
 git commit -m "Some commit message"